When asked to create something ‘dramatic and imposing’, Landmark Homes designer Glenn Halls didn’t hold back.

 With spectacular views of the water from one end to the other, the home offers endless opportunities for enjoying the stunning surroundings.

 There’s no specific client here: the home is a ‘workable’ space for almost any homeowner.
 The separate living areas make it ideal as a family bach or for a retired couple, an Airbnb or even someone working from home.

 Glenn says the home has drawn a huge amount of interest from people seeking inspiration for similar sites.
 As unusual as it might be, he says the design will work for other sections calling for a higher view of the water.

-Want to check out the stunning Tauranga showhome yourself?
-Call Landmark Homes Tauranga!
+Want to check out a stunning Tauranga Landmark for yourself?
+Call Landmark Homes Bay of Plenty!